This post may contain affiliate links. Please read our disclosure policy.

 • ¼ cup salted butter

-• ¼ cup milk (I prefer using whole milk, but you can use 2% or 1% milk instead)
+• ¼ cup milk (I recommend using whole milk for the best texture, but 2% or 1% milk will work too.)

 Instructions